Upgrading to the latest version from version 9 or older

 the absolute path of WXF file.

-Since there are two executables in version 11 (32 and 64 bits), the file extension WXF is no longer used.
+Since there are two executables in version 10 (or above) and above (32 and 64 bits), the file extension WXF is no longer used.
 Instead, Action

 parameter is now set to the actual EXE file and WXF file is passed as a parameter.
 Consider the following example: